 Because other con-ed companies have way more visibility than PhysicalTherapy.com, people often wonder why this one is so much cheaper.
 Is it not as high quality?
 The answer is no…the content is just as good here.
 As far as I’m concerned, people just haven’t discovered the secret awesomeness of PhysicalTherapy.com, so fewer people are talking about it.
 That’s part of why I’m so excited to partner with them!

 Obviously, I’m a big fan of this program!
-I always have been, so becoming an affiliate is just a cherry on top 🙂 If you decide to sign up for PhysicalTherapy.com, please use my discount code (NCPTBONUS13) so you can get your free month!
+If you decide to sign up for PhysicalTherapy.com, please use my discount code (NCPTBONUS13) so you can get your free month!